-An analysis of regional labor market data and economic conditions 6 Regional Analysis Prepared for the Regional Plan 6 Local Plan43 3 Description of Local Board's Strategic Vision and Goals4 3 Expected Levels of Performance for Adult, Dislocated Worker, Youth and Wagner Peyser 7 Description of Local Board's Strategy to Align Resources4 8 A description of the workforce development system in the local area D The programs that are included in the system5 0 A description of the local board's strategy to work with entities carrying out core programs5 3 A description of how the local board, working with the entities carrying out the core programs will: 4 Expand access to employment, training, and education5 4 Facilitate the development of career pathways and co-enrollment 6 Improve access to activities leading to a recognized post-secondary credential5 6 A description of the strategies and services that will be used in the local area to 5 7 Facilitate engagement of employers5 7 Support a local workforce development system that meets the needs of businesses in area5 9 Improve coordination between workforce development programs and economic development $$ 6 0 Strengthen linkages between the One-Stop delivery system and Unemp.
-Insurance programs 6 1 A description of how the local board will coordinate local workforce investment activities with regional economic development activities that are carried out in the local area and how the local board will promote entrepreneurial skills training and microenterprise services A description of the One-Stop delivery system in the local area, including 3 How the local board will ensure the continuous improvement of eligible providers of services nrough the system 3 How the local board will facilitate access to services provided through the One-Stop delivery - /stem 3 How entities within the One-Stop delivery system, including One-Stop operators and the One-Stop partners, will comply with the nondiscrimination provisions of the WIOA 4 description of the roles and resource contributions of the One-Stop partners 5
+1. An analysis of regional labor market data and economic conditions 6 R egional Analysis Prepared for the Regional Plan 6 D escription of Local Board's Strategic Vision and Goals .
+45 E> xpected Levels of Performance for Adult, Dislocated Worker, Youth and Wagner Peyser .
+48 D Description of Local Board's Strategy to Align Resources .
+49 2.
+A description of the workforce development system in the local area 51 Т he programs that are included in the system .
+51 А A description of the local board's strategy to work with entities carrying out core programs .
+54 3.
+A description of how the local board, working with the entities carrying out the core • programs will: 55 E xpand access to employment, training, and education .
+55 Fa acilitate the development of career pathways and co-enrollment .
+57 Ir mprove access to activities leading to a recognized post-secondary credential .
+57 4.
+A description of the strategies and services that will be used in the local area to 59 Fa acilitate engagement of employers .
+59 S upport a local workforce development system that meets the needs of businesses in area .
+60 Ir mprove coordination between workforce development programs and economic development $\ .$.
+62 St trengthen linkages between the One-Stop delivery system and Unemp.
+Insurance programs .
+63 5.
+A description of how the local board will coordinate local workforce investment activities with regional economic development activities that are carried out in the local area and how the local board will promote entrepreneurial skills training and microenterprise services.
+63 6.
+A description of the One-Stop delivery system in the local area, including 65 low the local board will ensure the continuous improvement of eligible providers of services ough the system .
+65 low the local board will facilitate access to services provided through the One-Stop delivery em .
+65 Н low entities within the One-Stop delivery system, including One-Stop operators and the One-Sto ор р artners, will comply with the nondiscrimination provisions of the WIOA .
+66 A de escription of the roles and resource contributions of the One-Stop partners .
+67